 Click here for a printable, hi-res version of this maze

-Click here for the maze solution of Hamas color test.
+Click here for the maze solution of Whispers on Iran

 GAZA CITY, Gaza Strip—A France-based satellite provider is halting broadcasts of the Hamas TV channel to Europe and parts of the Arab world because of concerns that it spreads incitement, a station official said Tuesday.